Sorry, you need to enable JavaScript to visit this website.

 Enrollment Requirements

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
-Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
-A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.
+Undergraduate certificates are not awarded before the completion of an undergraduate degree.
+A student who already holds an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.

 Career Outlook

-Those completing this certificate program are better prepared to work with Indian nations, federal and state agencies, and nonprofit organizations, regardless of their academic major or final career path.
+This certificate prepares graduates for careers in public policy, social services, education and advocacy, enabling them to work effectively within or alongside Native American nations.
+Combining the certificate in American Indian nation governance with their major program of study prepares graduates to work with Indian nations, federal and state agencies, and nonprofit organizations, regardless of their academic major or final career path.

 Example Careers